Optimization with Constraint Learning: A Framework and Survey

 \subsection{Step 3: Selection and Training of Predictive Model(s)}

 Once the data gathering and preprocessing activities have been completed, it is necessary to select, train, validate, and test the predictive model that will subsequently be used to represent one or more constraints in the final optimization model.
 Selection and training are two activities that go hand in hand.
 It is not possible to select the best predictive model without first training and testing it on the available dataset.
-Correspondingly, poor performance of a model after training might require a different predictive model to be selected.
-A graphical overview of this third step is shown in Figure \ref{fig:step3}.

-The selection of the predictive model is based on six main factors: \begin{itemize} \item Classification or regression: The choice of predictive model will depend on whether the constraint to be learned results in a discrete set of values (classification), or a continuous spectrum of values (regression).
-This has consequences on the format of the predictive model output, thus limiting the choice to a restricted set of models.
-In constraint learning, the use of a classification model results in a feasible set being learned, while the use of a regression model results in a function being learned.
-The palatability score function in \eqref{eqn:palatability} can for example, be a regression model, where the output is a continuous value giving a measure of the diet's palatability.
-It can also be a classification function where the output is a binary variable stating whether the diet is palatable or not.
+Correspondingly, the poor performance of a model after training might require a different predictive model to be selected.
+The selection of the predictive model is based on six main factors: \begin{enumerate} \item[i]Classification or regression: The choice of the predictive model will depend on whether the constraint to be learned results in a discrete set of values (classification), or a continuous spectrum of values (regression).
+The use of a classification model results in a feasible set being learned, while the use of a regression model results in a function being learned.

-\item Computational complexity: The choice of predictive model directly affects the computational complexity of the final optimization model.
+\item[ii] Computational complexity: The choice of the predictive model directly affects the computational complexity of the final optimization model.